-- Keep pet bedding clean and wash in hot water.
+- Keep pet bedding clean and wash it in hot water.

-- Vacuum carpets, rugs, and upholstered furniture frequently, especially in areas where pets sleep, and under beds, sofas and behind furniture.
+- Vacuum carpets, rugs, and upholstered furniture frequently, especially in areas where pets sleep, under beds, sofas, and behind furniture.

 - Dust furniture and dry clean curtains and upholstery.

 - Use flea preventive medicine on your pet once a month (for example, Advantage, Advantix, Frontline, Revolution, Sentinel, and others).
 Talk to your veterinarian about the right product for your dog or cat.